therealteddy/rickroll_assignment/README.md

 The goal is to play around with browser controls.

-And Ofcourse, als to rickroll my teacher.
+And ofcourse, als to rickroll my teacher.